 Masada is about two hours and a half drive from Tel Aviv.

 The city of Bethlehem in the Palestinian Territories is known as the birthplace of Jesus Christ.
-Bethlehem is also the hometown of David, Biblical prophet, and King of Israel.
+Bethlehem is also the hometown of David, a Biblical prophet, and King of Israel.
 Thus, this small town is a world-famous pilgrimage site for Christians, Muslims, and Jews.

 Today the Church of Nativity stands over the place where Jesus was born, while the birthplace of Jesus is marked with a silver star in the grotto in the Church of Nativity.
-Religious or not, believer or not, no-one can deny Jesus was one of the most influential historic figures ever born.
+Religious or not, believer or not, no one can deny Jesus was one of the most influential historic figures ever born.

-Visiting Bethlehem and the Church of Nativity, Church of St Catherine and Milk Grotto makes a great one day trip from Tel Aviv.
+Visiting Bethlehem and the Church of Nativity, Church of St Catherine, and Milk Grotto makes a great one day trip from Tel Aviv.